-During the year covered by this Report, the Commissioners held two plenary meetings at which they discussed in depth their approach with regard to aspects of their responsibilities that have either arisen for the first time or been brought into particular focus by experience relating to particular cases.
-The plenary meetings have also provided a valuable opportunity for ongoing training of Commissioners.
+During the year covered by this Report, the Commissioners held one plenary meeting at which they discussed in depth their approach with regard to aspects of their responsibilities that have either arisen for the first time or been brought into particular focus by experience relating to individual cases.
+Plenary meetings provide a valuable opportunity for ongoing training of Commissioners.
+The complex jurisdictional issues arising from the respective roles of the Sentence Review Commissioners and the Parole Commissioners for NI in relation to prisoners who have been released and recalled under the NI (Sentences) Act 1998 were a particular focus for training.

-The development of policies and guidance documents was ongoing throughout the year of this report and the Commissioners have finalised further documents, including a revised guidance document on the payment of legal aid.
+The development of policies and guidance documents was ongoing throughout the year of this report and the Commissioners have, in particular, done considerable work in preparation for the anticipated introduction of the General Data Protection Regulation (GDPR) and the Law Enforcement Directive (LED) in May 2018.